NicolasCunha/aegis/README.md

 - ✅ **Thread-Safe Operations**: Concurrent access protection
 - ✅ **Input Validation**: Request validation at API layer
 - ✅ **HTTPS Ready**: NGINX reverse proxy configuration

-## 📝 License

-This is a personal learning project.
-Feel free to use it as a reference or starting point for your own projects.

 ## 🤷 About Aegis